HusamAbadi/Internship-PeterIvany/Task 3 - Mobile App/Daily Reports/Report #6 (30Sep - 04Oct).md

   3- Creating A Loading Widget using Flutter SpinKit Package.

   4- Setting up Firestore Database:
     I created a new file named 'database' in the services folder which will be used to create and manage our collections and each record in each collection.

+  5- Implementing Firestore User Records for New Users
+    I started on integrating Firestore into the Flutter application to store user-specific data.
+I created a function that automatically generates a new document in the Firestore collection for each new user upon registration.
+The goal was to ensure that each user has a dedicated document in the brews collection, which can later be updated based on their preferences.

 # Day 41 (4th October)